poudeh/poudeh/README.md

 - 📞 You can contact me with number 0911-307-8615
 - ✉️  My email is [kiarash.poudeh@yahoo.com](kiarash.poudeh@yahoo.com)
 - 🧠  I'm learning NextJS , and managing huge projects.
-- 🤝  I'm open to collaborating on React and javascript based projects
+- 🤝  I'm open to collaborating on net javascript projects

 ### Skills